You are here

 Beverly's interest in the arts and theatre go back to her university years when she taught literature after completing a PhD on Shakespeare.
 In her subsequent APS career, she was able to sustain her interest in the creative arts through her involvement in national and community broadcasting arrangements, copyright issues and the development of the digital content industries.
 However, she regrets not having a closer engagement in arts policy and practice and sees her involvement with The Street as an opportunity to fill some of this gap while giving back to the community some of the skills she has acquired along the way.

-Kirsty Easdale is an Associate at Meyer Vandenberg Lawyers, specialising in Employment and Industrial Relations Law.
+Kirsty Easdale is a Senior Associate at Minter Ellison, specialising in Employment and Industrial Relations Law.
 In the course of her work Kirsty has developed a keen eye for detail and has worked with government, multinational companies, small businesses and individuals.
 Kirsty has also worked on several not for profit organisations’ committees in Canberra, including the Women Lawyers Association ACT and the Australian Labour and Employment Relations Association ACT.

 Kirsty has always been passionate about theatre, from her days at Stage Coach Performance Arts School at age 6, to her attempts at lighting design for school plays in high school.
 She is delighted to put her talents and passion for the performing arts to better use on the Street Theatre Board.